-This latest ECDPM dossier brings together the Centre’s work on financing for development over the last few years.
+This ECDPM dossier brings together the Centre’s work on financing for development over the last few years.

 In this dossier:

 The permanent URL for this page is ecdpm.org/financing-development.

 November 2017 – The EU’s financial instruments for access to energy in sub-Saharan Africa

 The European Union (EU) has committed to ambitious energy-related objectives that shall contribute to inclusive, sustainable development.
 It, therefore, has put a number of financial instruments in place that support energy access in sub-Saharan Africa.
 Beyond traditional grants (still the bulk of EU funding), the EU increasingly uses its Official Development Assistance (ODA) to leverage loans and private investments from Development Finance institutions (DFIs) and the private sector, as also envisioned in the recently agreed European External Investment Plan (EIP).

 Through blended finance and smart technical assistance, there is a huge potential to develop and finance more energy projects that are currently (perceived) too risky and do not attract purely private investment.
 The EIP, through its 3-pillar approach and the setting of a dedicated ‘sustainable energy’ investment window, offers the opportunity to boost public and private investments in a more coherent, coordinated, and differentiated manner, and to foster impact investments, including towards the poor and enhancing their access to energy.

 September 2016 – The European External Investment Plan: more than old wine in a new bottle

 Europe is at last fully converted to the merits of boosting investment in order to achieve sustainable growth.
 The EU is doing so with an internal investment plan (commonly referred to as the Juncker Plan or as the European Fund for Strategic Investments (EFSI), writes San Bilal in this article for Euractiv.